Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Accuracy Tests

 \subsection{Minor Merger: Sinking Satellites}

-Satellite accretion onto larger galaxies is an astrophysical problem commonly simulated by both isolated and cosmological \emph{N}-body simulations \citep{2020MNRAS.495.4496M, 2016MNRAS.461.4335A}.
-We simulated, for $10$ dynamical times and with different realizations, a rigid softened satellite falling into a spherical system represented by collisionless particles.
-The spherical system consists of $N=10^{5}$ equal mass particles spatially distributed according to the NFW cuspy density profile \citep{1997ApJ...490..493N}, and we adopted the same units as in our previous fiducial isolated halo case and a softening parameter $\epsilon=0.026$ (in model units).
-The satellite initial separation from the center of the spherical system is $R_{\mathrm{sat}}=2.6$, and its mass is $m_{\mathrm{sat}}=0.01$, which is $\sim$1300 times bigger than the mass of one collisionless particle.
+Satellite accretion onto larger galaxies is an astrophysical problem commonly simulated by both, isolated and cosmological \emph{N}-body simulations \citep{2020MNRAS.495.4496M, 2016MNRAS.461.4335A}.
+We simulated a satellite, represented by a softened and massive particle, falling into a spherical system, represented by collisionless softened particles, for seven dynamical times.
+The spherical system consists of $N=10^{5}$ equal mass particles spatially distributed according to the NFW density profile \citep{1997ApJ...490..493N}.
+We adopted the same units as the previous fiducial isolated halo case.
+We used Plummer softening and we chose a softening parameter $\epsilon=0.026$ (in model units).
+The satellite's initial separation from the center of the spherical system is $R_{\mathrm{sat}}=2.6$, and its mass is $m_{\mathrm{sat}}=0.01$, which is $\sim$1300 times bigger than the mass of one collisionless particle.

 This test is particularly useful because the sinking process involves orbital angular momentum and energy transfer into the host system.
 We tracked energy, linear and angular momentum conservation as well as the host center of mass behaviour (see figure \ref{fig:DF_ener}).
-LeapF stays quite flat up to seven dynamical times, when likely discreteness effects start to play a role and energy has an increment.
-HamSp integrator starts to jump at one dynamical time, afterwards it stays flat.
-AKDK shows a lower accuracy in energy conservation and presents a systematic energy growth.
-As in the case of the isolated halo the energy drift slope is considerably flatter for the HamSp.
-Linear and angular momentum are less accurate for the AKDK integrator for several orders of magnitude, while system barycenter behaves essentially the same for the three methods.
-These results indicate that HamSp is an excellent alternative for dynamical friction studies.
+Leapfrog (red) stays flat.
+HHS (black) starts to jump at one dynamical time, afterwards it stays flat.
+AKDK (blue) shows a lower accuracy in energy conservation and presents a systematic energy growth.
+As in the case of the isolated halo, HHS energy drift slope is considerably flatter than the corresponding to AKDK.
+Linear and angular momentum are less accurate for AKDK for several orders of magnitude, while system barycenter behaves essentially the same for all three integrators.
+These results indicate that HHS is an excellent alternative for dynamical friction studies.

 The evolution of the satellite radial position shows differences below the one percent level (see figure \ref{fig:Rsat_LF}).
-We conclude that for a reduced number of dynamical times the three integrators can provide an accurate description of the sinking process.
+We conclude that, for a reduced number of dynamical times, the three integrators can provide an accurate description of the sinking process.